hanzo-es/ember-cli-test-addons-in-app/README.md

 });
 ```

 In the example above special `moduleForComponent` is used instead of traditional provided by `ember-qunit`.
-This `moduleForComponent` takes advantage of `modulePrefix` property that you have to specify in your callbacks object and it should point to the module from which it originates as there is no way of knowing that at runtime.
+This `moduleForComponent` takes advantage of `modulePrefixes` property that you have to specify in your callbacks object and it should be an Array of modules.

-After you specify your `modulePrefix` you are free to use the `testInModule` helper instead of `test`. `testInModule` would make sure that the test would run only in the context of addon itself and gets ignored in the app context.
-The `modulePrefix` provided in callbacks is compared to the one provided within your `config/environment.js` to make that decision.
+After you specify your `modulePrefixes` you are free to use the `testInModule` helper instead of `test`. `testInModule` would make sure that the test would run only in the context of addons or apps specified in `modulePrefixes` and gets ignored in other contexts.
+The `modulePrefixes` provided in callbacks are compared to the one provided within your `config/environment.js` to make that decision.

 The test that should always run should be ran with `test` from `ember-qunit`